reporterbrooke/bu-joresearch2020/README.md

 * Issues with the data:

-*Data Source: Federal Elections Commission*
+*Data Source: Federal Elections Commission and Government Databases*

 changing brooke data